 which has become standard in all modern browsers.

-If fact only now (2021, a quarter century later)
+In fact only now (2021, a quarter century later) every single

-every single "I can eat glass" entry is displayed
+"I can eat glass" entry is displayed correctly in

-correctly in my browser (Firefox on Windows 10), including the Braille and
+my browser (Firefox on Windows 10), including the Braille and the Gothic.

 CLICK HERE for an